port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/installation.md

 **_There are a few points to consider before deciding on which webhook to choose_**:

-- If you choose group webhooks, the integration will create a webhook for each group in your GitLab instance.
-If you choose system hooks, the integration will create a single webhook for the entire GitLab instance.
+- If you choose system hooks, the integration will create a single webhook for the entire GitLab instance.
+If you choose group webhooks, the integration will create a webhook for each root group in your GitLab instance, unless you provide the `tokenGroupHooksOverrideMapping` parameter- and then it will create a webhook for each specified group in this parameter.
 - The system hooks has much less event types than the group webhooks.

   - Group Webhooks supported event types:

+    - `push_events`
+    - `issues_events`
+    - `jobs_events`
+    - `merge_requests_events`
-    - `push`
+    - `pipeline_events`
-    - `issues`
+    - `releases_events`
-    - `jobs`
+    - `tag_push_events`
-    - `merge_requests`
+    - `subgroup_events`
-    - `pipeline`
+    - `confidential_issues_events`

   - System Hooks supported event types:

+    - `push_events`
-    - `push`
+    - `merge_requests_events`
-    - `merge_request`
+    - `repository_update_events`

-    This means that if you choose system hooks, the integration will not be able to update the relevant entities in Port on events such as `issues` or `pipeline`.
+    This means that if you choose system hooks, the integration will not be able to update the relevant entities in Port on events such as `issues_events`, `pipeline_events` and etc.

 - Creating a system hook requires admin privileges in GitLab.
 Due to this, the integration supports that the system hook will be created manually, and the integration will use it to listen to the relevant events.

 ##### Configuring the integration to use hooks

-By default, if `appHost` is provided, the integration will create group webhooks for each group in your GitLab instance.
+By default, if `appHost` is provided, the integration will create group webhooks for each root group in your GitLab instance.
+If you need to create webhooks only for specific groups, you should configure the `tokenGroupHooksOverrideMapping` parameter.

 To create a system hook there are two options: